biocore/qiime/doc/tutorials/tutorial.rst

 Step 6.
 Make Phylogenetic Tree
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The filtered alignment file produced in the directory :file:`wf_da/uclust_picked_otus/rep_set/pynast_aligned_seqs/` can be used to build a phylogenetic tree using a tree-building program.
-As an example, we can set the tree_method to fasttree in :file:`custom_parameters.txt`.
+As an example, we can set the tree_method to fasttree and the root_method to tree_method_default in :file:`custom_parameters.txt`.

 .. note::

     * # Phylogenetic tree building parameters
     * make_phylogeny:tree_method    fasttree
+    * make_phylogeny:root_method    tree_method_default

-The Newick format tree file is written to :file:`rep_set_aligned.tre`, which is located in the :file:`wf_da/uclust_picked_otus/rep_set/pynast_aligned_seqs/fasttree_phylogeny` directory .
+The Newick format tree file is written to :file:`seqs_rep_set.tre`, which is located in the :file:`wf_da/uclust_picked_otus/rep_set/pynast_aligned_seqs/fasttree_phylogeny` directory .
 This file can be viewed in a tree visualization software, and is necessary for UniFrac_ diversity measurements (described below).
-For the following example, the FigTree program was used to visualize the phylogenetic tree obtained from :file:`rep_set_aligned.tre`.
+For the following example, the FigTree program was used to visualize the phylogenetic tree obtained from :file:`seqs_rep_set.tre`.

 .. image:: ../images/ tree.png
    :align: center